 Maine Coon cats are not nocturnal.
 While they are sometimes active at night, Maine Coons, like other cats, are crepuscular.
 This means they are most active during dawn and dusk because it is the peak time for catching prey and hiding from predators.

 A lot of cat owners get woken up in the middle of the night because their cat is begging to play.
 As a result, many cat owners are convinced that this means their cats are nocturnal.

 If you’ve ever been disappointed by the fact that your cat wants to play at night, but spends most of the day sleeping, read on!

 We’re going to reveal some ways you can change your cat’s sleeping schedule to better fit your own.

 Are Maine Coon Cats Nocturnal?

-Contrary to popular belief, Maine Coon Cats, like other domestic cats, aren’t actually nocturnal!
-While these cats are typically active during some parts of the night, they’re actually known to be crepuscular rather than nocturnal (source 1).
+Contrary to popular belief, Maine Coon Cats, like other domestic cats, are not nocturnal.
+Instead, they are crepuscular animals, despite being active during some parts of the night.

 What Is A Crepuscular Animal?

 The word “crepuscular” comes from the Latin word crepusculum, which means twilight.
 Today, the word crepuscular is used to refer to any animal that is most active at dusk and dawn.

 There are several reasons why this circadian pattern is advantageous to cats.